 - you want to be fitter and healthier.

 There are hundreds of good reasons why it’s worthwhile to be active.
-While you may have heard stacks of them, some of the lesser-known reasons are:
+You’re probably heard plenty of them, but here’s a few lesser-known reasons:

-1. Don’t use the dreaded ‘e’ word.
-If you’re really resistant to the idea of ‘exercising’, try thinking of it as ‘being active’ or ‘feeling healthy’.
-A great way to get started is to increase the overall amount of movement and activity in your day, such as by walking to a more distant bus stop or by taking the stairs instead of the lift.
-There are a stack of apps that can help you track your overall daily activity or motivate you to walk, say, 10,000 steps per day.
+If you’re really resistant to the idea of ‘exercising’, avoid using the dreaded ‘e’ word and instead try thinking of it as ‘being active’ or ‘feeling healthy’.
+A great way to get started is to increase the overall amount of movement and activity in your day, like walking to the next bus stop from your regular one, or by taking the stairs instead of the lift.

 Create your own personalised routine